The Delhi Declaration for a Just and Equitable Internet

 - Every country must have the right to connect to the Internet.
 No country can have the unilateral ability to disconnect another country or region from the Internet.

-- The rights of individuals and states must be articulated and protected with regard to the Internet including through the creation of appropriate means of enforcement.
+- Rights of individuals and groups, as well as the obligations and international rights of states, must be articulated and protected with regard to the Internet including through the creation of appropriate means of enforcement.
 Such mechanisms are required at both the domestic and international levels, and should include dispute resolution mechanisms.